triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

 when compiling host code none of the ``__SYCL_XILINX_*_MODE__`` macros will be defined.

-``__SYCL_HAS_XILINX_DEVICE__`` will be defined on the host if one of the specified targets is a Xilinx device or on a Xilinx device
+``__SYCL_HAS_XILINX_DEVICE__`` will be defined on the host if one of the specified targets is a AMD/Xilinx device or on a Xilinx device

-## Xilinx FPGA SYCL compiler architecture
+## AMD/Xilinx FPGA SYCL compiler architecture

-[Architecture of the Xilinx SYCL compiler](Xilinx_sycl_compiler_architecture.rst) describes the compiler architecture.
+[Architecture of the AMD/Xilinx SYCL compiler](Xilinx_sycl_compiler_architecture.rst) describes the compiler architecture.

-This document aims to cover the key differences of compiling SYCL for Xilinx FPGAs.
-Things like building the compiler and library remain the same but other things like the compiler invocation for Xilinx FPGA compilation is a little different.
+This document aims to cover the key differences of compiling SYCL for AMD/Xilinx FPGAs.
+Things like building the compiler and library remain the same but other things like the compiler invocation for AMD/Xilinx FPGA compilation is a little different.
 As a general rule of thumb we're trying to keep things as close as we can to the Intel implementation, but in some areas were still working on that.

-One of the significant differences of compilation for Xilinx FPGAs over the ordinary compiler directive is that Xilinx devices require offline compilation of SYCL kernels to binary before being wrapped into the end fat binary.
-The offline compilation of these kernels is done by Xilinx's `v++` compiler rather than the SYCL device compiler itself in this case.
+One of the significant differences of compilation for AMD/Xilinx FPGAs over the ordinary compiler directive is that AMD/Xilinx devices require offline compilation of SYCL kernels to binary before being wrapped into the end fat binary.
+The offline compilation of these kernels is done by AMD/Xilinx's `v++` compiler rather than the SYCL device compiler itself in this case.
 The device compiler's job is to compile SYCL kernels to a format edible by `v++`, then take the output of `v++` and wrap it into the fat binary as normal.

-The current Intel SYCL implementation revolves around SPIR-V while Xilinx's `v++` compiler can only ingest plain LLVM IR 6.x or LLVM IR 6.x with a SPIR-df flavor as an intermediate representation.
+The current Intel SYCL implementation revolves around SPIR-V while AMD/Xilinx's `v++` compiler can only ingest plain LLVM IR 6.x or LLVM IR 6.x with a SPIR-df flavor as an intermediate representation.
 SPIR-df is some LLVM IR with some SPIR decorations.
 It is similar to the SPIR-2.0 provisional specification but does not requires the LLVM IR